lukahrvacevic/Assembler-Linker-Emulator/README.md

 This option tells the linker to generate an object program, in the same format as the output of the assembler, ignoring the place options defined by the user.

-**NOTE: ** One and only one of hex and relocateable options must be turned on for the linker to have an output.
+NOTE: Either hex or relocateable option(not both) must be turned on for the linker to have an output.

 Example of startup: